Youth Arts Project Grants:

 Grant Coordinator: Catherine O'Brian

-- Engage artists as mentors in arts learning and community projects.
+- Engage New Hampshire artists as mentors in arts learning and community projects.

-- Connect the arts resources of arts and cultural organizations located in the more populous areas of New Hampshire to schools and community organizations in the more rural areas of the state.
+- Connect the resources of arts and cultural organizations that are located in the more populous areas of New Hampshire to schools and community organizations in the more rural areas of the state.

 - Utilize new media and technologies in arts projects.